cldf-clts/clts-legacy/README.md

 'voiceless alveolar affricate consonant'
 ```

-You can see that internally, we represent the sounds `ts` and `c`, depending on the alphabet from which they are taking.
+You can see that internally, we represent the sounds `ts` and `c`, depending on the alphabet from which they are taken.

 Another example is to parse a sound that is not yet in our database.
 We will try to create this sound automatically and infer its features from the set of diacritics and the base sound: